-There is this snapshot that I have, of my sister and I shortly before she graduated high school.
-We are eighteen and seventeen, respectively, and standing on the back porch of some guy’s house in front of a half-deceased maple tree.
-I don’t remember having the photo taken, but I remember that afternoon – how she’d wanted to go to this house party, how she’d dragged me along.
-I remember sitting in a foldable lawn chair the whole time, nursing a stale beer and staring at the dry crabgrass around my feet while she went gallivanting off with a tall, shaggy-haired boy.
-I think he was her boyfriend at the time.
-Anyways.
+There is this snapshot that I have, of my sister and me shortly before she graduated high school.
+We are eighteen and seventeen, respectively, and standing on the back porch of some guy’s house.
+I remember that afternoon – how she’d dragged me along to the house party.
+I remember sitting in a lawn chair, staring at the grass at my feet while she went gallivanting off with a tall, shaggy-haired boy.
+I think he was her boyfriend.

-Whenever people ask me about her, this photo is always what comes to mind.
-Even though it is only a single moment, frozen in time, it seems to explain everything so perfectly.
-This is how I remember our adolescence together: Margot, performing for the camera, Margot, the golden-haired sister, laughing, Margot drenched in sunlight.
+Whenever people ask me about her, this photo is what comes to mind.
+It is only a single, frozen moment in time, but it explains everything so perfectly.
+This was our adolescence: Margot, performing for the camera.
+Margot, the golden-haired sister, laughing.
+Margot drenched in sunlight.
 And me, the other.
 Present, but just barely.

-I get the call as I’m speeding along the highway– one hand on the armrest of my father’s old Volvo, the other tapping out the beat of the car radio against the polyurethane steering wheel.
-It’s mid-afternoon; I’m coming back from takeout Chinese, on my way to anthropology class.
-The day is unusually warm, sending a brilliant glare slicing across the passenger seat.
-I’ve cranked up the AC and opened the windows, letting a muggy breeze play around my ears.
+I get the call as I’m speeding along the highway in my father’s old Volvo, my hand tapping out the beat of the car radio against the steering wheel.
+It’s mid-afternoon; I’m on my way to anthropology class.
+The day is unusually warm.
+I’ve opened the windows, letting a muggy breeze play around my ears.

-It’s here, in this moment as I am mulling over anthropology and the breeze and the car radio, that my phone buzzes against the cup holder I’ve stuck it in.
+It’s here, in this moment as I am mulling over anthropology and the breeze and the car radio, that my phone buzzes in the cup holder.

 I pause, barely comprehending the situation.
 “Margot?”